 You will only receive your invoice after you have successfully completed the Pre-Enrolment task in MySIS, depending on how you have told us you will be paying your fees.
-Please be advised it will be sent to you via email usually within 72 hours of completing the task.
+Please be advised it will be sent to you via email usually within the following days after completing the task.

 Please see the tuition fees webpage if you need any guidance on paying your fees.
 Any tuition fee related questions should be directed to the Fees Office using the contact details you have been given.
 The various ways of contacting them are also listed in an FAQ on this page called 'How can I contact the Fees Office?'.

 International Students: If you cannot complete Pre-Enrolment because you haven't arrived in the UK, please see our FAQ on this page called 'I'm overseas and need my invoice'.